nergalex/f5-autoscale-azure/README.rst

 ``extra_vmss_name``                             vmss_name.
 Set by webhook                       ``awaf``
 ==============================================  =============================================   ================================================================================================================================================================================================================

-BIG-IP + Consul
+BIG-IP standalone + Consul
 #####################

 - **Benefit**: no limitation on BIG-IP instances in a VMSS
+- **Benefit**: no master VM backup needed, configuration is created from AS3 Template stored in a Git and Service Requests input stored in Consul
-- **Pain point**: time to be operational after all Application Services deployed
+- negative point: time to be operational after all Application Services deployed

 :kbd:`ToDo`